-Hello there!
 Recently, I successfully set up Notion + Jekyll synchronization using the jekyll-fetch-notion plugin.
 It has been meeting all my needs until my previous post, where I needed to attach some images.
+Images must be fetched from Notion and stored under git conrol, so here is a recipe for appeared problem.

 What is the problem